wilfredoha/DevOps-Projects/04 - MERN/README.md

 A model is at the heart of JavaScript based applications, and it is what makes it interactive.

-We will also use models to define the database schema .
+We will also use models to define the database schema.
 This is important so that we will be able to define the fields stored in each Mongodb document.
-(Seems like a lot of information, but not to worry, everything will become clear to you over time.
-I promise!!!)
+(Seems like a lot of information, but not to worry, everything will become clear to you over time.)

 In essence, the Schema is a blueprint of how the database will be constructed, including other data fields that may not be required to be stored in the database.
 These are known as virtual properties